Top 10 Funny facts about Paris © French Moments

 One of them stands out: ‘poulet’, which means chicken.

-8. The sources of River Seine are in Paris, bien sûr!
+8. The sources of the River Seine are in Paris, bien sûr!

-Well, this statement is proven correct since 1864 when the French capital has acquired the grounds in the Plateau of Langres (Burgundy) where the river rises.
+Well, this statement has been proven correct since 1864, when the French capital acquired the grounds in the Plateau of Langres (Burgundy), where the river rises.

 The grotto at the Source of the Seine © Thesupermat - licence [CC BY-SA 3.0] from Wikimedia Commons